xp44mm/Notebook/Compilers/Expression Simplification and Differentiation.md

                                 simpProd (e2, simpDeriv e1))
 ```

-These measures produce a significant improvement over the previous naive approach, but they don’t place the result in a normal form, as the following shows:
+These measures produce a significant improvement over the previous naive approach, but they don't place the result in a normal form, as the following shows:

 ```F#
 > simpDeriv e3;;
 val it : Expr = x*2+x*2
 ```

-However, you can’t implement all simplifications using local rules; for example, collecting like terms across a polynomial involves looking at every term of the polynomial.
+However, you can't implement all simplifications using local rules; for example, collecting like terms across a polynomial involves looking at every term of the polynomial.

 ## A Richer Language of Algebraic Expressions